-Before JWST can do its job, it must first get to space.
+Before JWST could do its job, it first had to get to space.
 The telescope launched aboard Europe’s Ariane 5 rocket, which has a payload fairing, or nose cone, 5.4 meters across — one of the world’s biggest.
-That’s still not wide enough for JWST’s 6.5-meter mirror, which consists of 18 hexagonal segments arranged like a honeycomb.
-Three segments on each side fold back for launch so the telescope can fit.
+That still was not wide enough for JWST’s 6.5-meter mirror, which consists of 18 hexagonal segments arranged like a honeycomb.
+Three segments on each side folded back for launch so the telescope could fit.

 Other parts of JWST were packed up for launch, too, making it a contortionist spacecraft.
-The three struts that hold the telescope’s secondary mirror fold together.
+The three struts that hold the telescope’s secondary mirror folded together.
 The tennis-court-size sunshade folded and rolled into a tight bundle that relied on a multi-step process for unpacking.
-Other deployable components include the telescope’s solar panels, an antenna, and radiators that shunt extra heat into space.
+Other deployable components included the telescope’s solar panels, an antenna, and radiators that shunt extra heat into space.

 JWST Deployment Sequence Before JWST can do its job, it must first get to space and execute one of the most complex deployment sequences ever attempted.
 Credit: NASA's Goddard Space Flight Center